 We can set up your new account in a Fund under one of several tax-sheltered plans.
-The following plans let you save for your retirement and shelter your investment earnings from current income taxes: IRAs/Roth IRAs: You can also make investments in the name of your spouse if your spouse has no earned income.
-SIMPLE, SEP, 401(k)/Profit-Sharing and Money-Purchase Plans (Keogh): Open to corporations, self-employed people and partnerships, to benefit themselves and their employees.
+The following plans let you save for your retirement and shelter your investment earnings from current income taxes and may allow either deductible contributions or tax-free withdrawals: IRAs/Roth IRAs: You can also make investments in the name of your spouse if your spouse has no earned income.
+SIMPLE, SEP, 401(k)/Profit-Sharing and Money-Purchase Plans (Keogh): May be open to corporations, self- employed people and partnerships, to benefit themselves and their employees.
 403(b) Plans.
 Open to eligible employees of certain states and non-profit organizations.
 Each IRA is subject to an annual custodial fee of \$10.00 per social security number.
 The annual custodial fee will be waived for IRAs with a balance greater than \$10,000.
 The Funds reserve the right to change, modify or eliminate this waiver at any time.
 We can provide you with complete information on any of these plans, including information that discusses benefits, provisions and fees.